 These foods should be consumed on a regular basis (8) All of which are highly recommended foods during our Herbal DETOX Program.

-Having a diet high in fresh fruits and vegetable and following a detox program is a great way to enhance you body's natural ability to detoxify heavy metals.
+Having a diet high in fresh fruits and vegetable and following a detox program is a great way to enhance your body’s natural ability to detoxify heavy metals.

-If you have amalgam fillings being removed then it would be best to start the program immediately afterwards.
-It would be best to follow the program for at least 4 weeks, and follow the 14 day program twice, back to back.
+If you have amalgam fillings that are being removed, then it would be best to start the program immediately afterward.
+It would be best to follow the program for at least 4 weeks and follow the 14-day program twice, back to back.
 To get 20% off the price of this plan click here

 Each LivaFood capsules contains: